carlosborca/CrystaLattE/README.md

 This is the overview.

+## General Usage information

+Some instructions here.

-## Installation
+### Installation

-Minimal set of commands to install and run CrystaLattE on Linux, MacOS, or Windows (with the Windows Subsystem for Linux).
+Minimal set of commands to install CrystaLattE on Linux, MacOS, or Windows (with the Windows Subsystem for Linux).
 Last tested on 4 October 2019:

 #### Install miniconda: